input-output-hk/partner-chains/docs/user-guides/manual-setup.md

 ```
 that stores the generated key in the keystore.

-Commands above serve as recipe for generating and inserting required key in the keystore.
+Commands above serve as instructions for generating and inserting required key in the keystore.
-Will there be a need for key of different schema or type or in different location, it should now be easy to get it.
+If there is a need for keys of different schema or type, or in different location, the instructions above should be used to insert it.

 The wizard can also generate node network key, using following commands
 ```bash